apoorvasingh051/campus-offer-decline-predictor-backend/README.md

 A FastAPI backend that:
 1. Reads your live Google Sheet (no API key needed)
 2. Scores all 245 candidates using the signal weights
-3. Exposes an authenticated REST API that the HTML frontend calls
+3. Exposes a REST API that the HTML frontend calls

 ## Files
 - `main.py` — all backend logic